FelipeABG/hadoop-mapreduce/README.md

 ### 5. Average Goals per Stadium (AverageGoalsPerArena.java)

-this job counts the avarage goals scored at each stadium in the period
+This job counts the avarage goals scored at each stadium in the period

+### 6. Coach rivalries (CoachRilvary.java)

+Given a pair of coachs that faced each other, this job counts the amount of wins of each coach in this dispute.

 ## Execution